 Please refer to our earnings release, which was filed this morning and is available on our website at investor.casualmale.com, for an explanation and reconciliation of such measures.
 Today's discussion also contains certain forward-looking statements concerning the Company's operations, performance and financial condition, including sales, expenses, gross margin, capital expenditures, earnings per share, store openings and closings, and other matters.
-Such forwardlooking statements are subject to various risks and uncertainties that could cause actual results to differ materially from those assumptions mentioned today, due to a variety of factors that affect the Company.
+Such forward-looking statements are subject to various risks and uncertainties that could cause actual results to differ materially from those assumptions mentioned today, due to a variety of factors that affect the Company.
 Information regarding risks and uncertainties are detailed in the Company's filings with the Securities and Exchange Commission.
-I'll now turn the call over to President and CEO David Levin.